zqu1992/ALQ/README.md

 ### Usage

+Both MNIST and CIFAR10 datasets can be automatically downloaded via Pytorch.

-Download the ImageNet dataset and decompress into the structure like
+ILSVRC12 dataset should be downloaded and decompressed into the structure like,

     dir/
       train/